Table of Contents

 Another condition which poses a diagnostic dilemma for the physician is thoracic outlet syndrome.
 It is commonly mistaken for cervical radiculopathy.

-Thoracic outlet syndrome the generally affects one side of the body, females are more prone to be affected, mostly occur in people after 40 years of age.
+Thoracic outlet syndrome usually affects one side of the body.
+Females are more prone to be affected.
+It occurs in people older than 40 years of age.
 Most of the cases have a history of trauma or repetitive stress.

 Imaging modalities and even Doppler imaging technique are most helpful in evaluating pain of vascular origin but it has limited use in neurogenic pain.